 Gallup data study classifies millennials as the biggest job-hopping generation by far.
 They cost a whopping $30.5 billion to the economy annually.
 Around 60% of millennials also say they are open to a new job opportunity as cited by the same survey.

-Millennial employee lifecycle revolves around the purpose, not the paycheck
+Millennial employee lifecycle revolves around purpose, not paycheck

 For millennials to see a long-term future with your company, empower them with a purpose at work.
 It becomes hard for younger people to stay when they don't see advancement opportunities.
 The age of social media has bred a culture of seeking constant gratification.
 They want to be able to relate to the positive change they are working towards.